 As mentioned in an article about people and technology, “recognizing these human elements, and identifying where human input is essential, is one of the challenges enterprise organizations face.”
 Additionally, while the majority of the repetitive tasks were done by technology, “humans were empowered” to better support customers which, in turn, “increased productivity in a big way”.

 In short, a Self Service Reception can provide multiple advantages to businesses who implement them, as well as their guests.
-Self-service reception kiosks like Vgreet redefine traditional reception practices by:
+Vgreet visitor registration kiosk redefines traditional reception practices by: